sathomas/jsDataV.is/src/text/apnd/03-objects.md

 ## Enhancing Objects

 Although the previous section's examples show numeric arrays, often our visualization data consists of JavaScript objects instead of simple numbers.
-That's especially likely if we get the data via a REST interface, as such interfaces almost always deliver data in JavaScript Object Notation (JSON).
+That's especially likely if we get the data via a <span class="smcp">REST</span> interface, as such interfaces almost always deliver data in JavaScript Object Notation (<span class="smcp">JSON</span>).
 If we need to enhance or transform objects, Underscore.js has another set of utilities that can help.
 For the following examples, we can use a simple `pizza` object.

 ``` {.javascript .numberLines}
 var pizza = {